 How to Establish a Profitable Small Business in Turkey

 Istanbul and Ankara are home to the great bulk of these bigger enterprises.
-The country is a fantastic business destination for entrepreneurs, thanks to its booming economy, geopolitical position, potential growth possibilities, the hardworking business community, and young population.
+The country is a fantastic business destination for entrepreneurs, thanks to its booming economy, geopolitical position, potential growth possibilities, hardworking business community, and young population.

 Foreign investors have been able to gain Turkish citizenship and its associated privileges by starting a business in Turkey since 2017.
-Foreign people who make a specific amount of investment and generate jobs or maintain the deposit are granted Turkish citizenship.
+Foreign people who make a specific investment and generate jobs or maintain the deposit are granted Turkish citizenship.

-You can obtain your Turkish citizenship by making a capital investment of at least $500,000, creating at least 50 jobs, purchasing immovable property in Turkey worth $250,000, keeping a deposit of at least $500,000 in Turkish banks for at least three years, or purchasing government debt securities worth at least $500,000 and keeping them for at least three years.1
+You can obtain your Turkish citizenship by making a capital investment of at least $500,000, creating at least 50 jobs, purchasing immovable property in Turkey worth $250,000, keeping a deposit of at least $500,000 in Turkish banks for at least three years, or purchasing government debt securities worth at least $500,000 and keeping them for at least three years.

 - Opening Hours of Banks in Turkey